 What Does cPanel Website Hosting Denote?

 For your information, it's good to be aware that most of the cPanel web hosting offerings on the present web hosting marketplace are supplied by a quite insignificant marketing niche (when it comes to annual capital flow) known as reseller hosting.
 Reseller website hosting is a kind of a small-sized marketing segment, which furnishes a vast number of different web hosting brand names, yet furnishing one and the same solutions: chiefly cPanel web hosting solutions.
 This is bad news for everyone.
 Why?
 Due to the fact that at least ninety eight percent of the web hosting offerings on the whole web hosting market supply the very same solution: cPanel.
 There's no variety at all.
 Even the cPanel-based web hosting price tags are similar.
 Quite identical.
 Giving those who demand a top web hosting service almost no other web hosting platform/CP option.
-Thus, there is simply a single fact: out of more than 200k website hosting brand names worldwide, the non-cPanel based ones are less than 2%!
-Less than 2%, remark that one...
+Thus, there is simply a single fact: out of more than 200k website hosting brand names worldwide, the non-cPanel based ones are less than 2, remark that one...

 Two hundred thousand "web hosting distributors", all cPanel-based, yet distinctly named

 1 website hosted

 5 websites hosted

 30-Day Free Trial